Tuckers15G/idbook/README.md

 # idbook README

 idBook is a VS Code extension built to function like a real life password book.
-It allows you to store long strings or guids in a json to be referenced later.
-Rather than navigating to another application to copy and paste, these strings can be handily inserted with a couple shortcuts.
+It allows you to store long strings or guids in a json file to be referenced later.
+Rather than navigating to another application or tab to copy and paste, these strings can be handily inserted with a couple shortcuts.

 ## Features